Friday, January 30, 2015

 Are you tired yet?
 Well, you are not finished yet.
 There are two more events to take in before the week is finished.

 The Saturday night official wrap-up at Buho's will feature the trophy presentations, dinner, and auction and more great tunes from Jon Stone, Lew Brice, and Joal Rush.
-I don't know how these guys can maintain their energy to entertain every night of the week.

-In between all of the entertainment, dinners, and auctions some people actually go fishing!
+In between all of the entertainment, dinners, and auctions, some people actually go fishing!
 Go figure!

 Why would you want to spoil a completely fun week by heading out at dawn, on a big boat, rocking and rolling in the waves, then stick cold squiggly things on sharp hooks, all just to catch fishies?
 Dang – some people just don't know how to have a good time.